Usage rules of the Amount object

 ## Smallest unit of the currency

-The actual value in the _value_ field of the _amount_ field is represented in the smallest unit of the currency.Antom follows the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard for the definition of the smallest unit of a currency.
+_amount.value_ represents the amount and must be passed in the smallest unit of the corresponding currency.Antom follows the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard for the definition of the smallest unit of a currency.
 For example:

 | **Currency Code** | **Smallest Unit (Number of the Digits after Decimal)** | **Value in the Amount** |